Dillinger (1945 film): Production

 Philip Yordan was an emerging writer who had been collaborating with George Beck.
 The King Brothers had a deal with Monogram Pictures and asked Beck to write for them but could not offer Beck's regular fee so he recommended Yordan instead.
 Yordan wrote Dillinger, after working on three filmed scripts for the Kings.
 He wrote the last of these scripts, When Strangers Marry, with the help of the film's director William Castle.
 Castle also helped Yordan with the Dillinger script as he hoped to direct it.

-Yordan recalled that Castle was of great assistance on the script.
+Yordan recalled that Castle was of great assistance on the script, saying "I had a secretary and I dictated the whole script to her.
+William Castle was supposed to direct it.
+He was sitting with me as I dictated.
+Everybody thought this poor bastard was a cheap talent and I couldn't get him work.
+He worked, he made these little horror pictures at Columbia.
+But he couldn't work on the bigger pictures."

-According to Hollywood Reporter, the original story for the script, 'John Dillinger, Killer', was written by William K. Howard and Robert Tasker.
+According to Hollywood Reporter, the original story for the script, John Dillinger, Killer, was written by William K. Howard and Robert Tasker.
 Yordan, who was officially the King Brothers' script editor, saw to it that he was frequently the only credited writer on their films.

 According to Philip Yordan, all the major studios had agreed not to make movies that might glorify actual gangsters by name, but Monogram was not part of it.
-He says Louis B. Mayer asked Frank King to destroy the negative, but King refused when Mayer did not offer any compensation.
-Yordan says the film made $4 million of which he got a third.
 This is incorrect, as 20th Century Fox completed and released the film Roger Touhy, Gangster a month or so before Monogram announced the Dillinger project.
-The only censorship that applied was a wartime prohibition of the export and import of 'Gangster' films - this could negatively affect a film's profitability.
+The only censorship that applied was a wartime prohibition of the export and import of 'Gangster' films, particularly in England - this could negatively affect a film's profitability.
 Because of this the budget for the film was kept low, the cost-cutting can be seen in the extensive use of footage from other films.
-The prohibition on films depicting real-life criminals was introduced by the Hays office in August 1945 to prevent a new cycle of gangster movies building on the popularity of the Touhy and Dillinger films and Crime, Inc.
+The prohibition on films depicting real-life criminals was not introduced by the Hays office in August 1945 to prevent a new cycle of gangster movies building on the popularity of the Touhy and Dillinger films and Crime, Inc.

 The King Brothers wanted an unknown star to play the role of Dillinger because "it would be difficult for the public to accept a familiar face in the role" and placed adverts in the trade press "WANTED FOR MURDER, JAIL BREAK, ROBBERY A Tough Guy to Play JOHN DILLINGER".
 A month later, after visiting the Kings' office in person, and by one account, stealing a copy of the Dillinger script he found on a desk when nobody was there on his first visit, Lawrence Tierney was confirmed in the role.